 An Indian spice lord and tiger who ships his spice to Jean Bison, and purchases an "ancestral palace" to further his pretension of royalty.
 He is, in actuality, a former street urchin who made it rich through drug smuggling.

 Self-Made Man: Sly even calls him this while describing his background.

-Even Before this his embarrassing robbery of the Clockwork Wings and Carmelita's immediate Arrest of several guest at his Ball forcing him to flee his palace breaks his composure.
+Even before this, his embarrassing loss of the Clockwork Wings, Carmelita's immediate arrest of several guests at his Ball, and being forced to flee his own palace completely breaks his composure.